 VI.
 The Titan’s Truth: Good Men Are Not Missing – They Are Avoiding You

-A strong, stable, masculine man does not fear you.
+A strong, stable, masculine man does not fear women.
 He fears wasting his peace on someone who – on some psychological level – romanticizes chaos or threatens what he is trying to build: a secure and sustainable future.
-He sees through the tests, the games, the emotional booby traps, the “handle me” antics, the brattiness you call personality, the standards you yourself don’t respect or enforce, and the boundaries you uphold selectively.
+He sees through the tests, the games, the emotional booby traps, the “handle me” antics, the brattiness you call personality, the standards that aren’t respected or enforced, and the boundaries upheld selectively.
 He will not enter a battlefield just to prove he deserves affection.
-Nor will he will audition for the role of father, therapist, or emotional punching bag.
+Nor will he audition for the role of father, therapist, or emotional punching bag.
 He walks away not because he is weak, but because he is wise.

 VII.
 The Hardest Pill to Swallow